dangreen07/quantex/docs/usage/strategy.md

 ## Lifecycle

-1. `precompute_signals(prices_df)` – optional, called once before the event loop.
-2. Each bar:
+Each bar the engine:
-   a.
-Engine injects timestamp & prices.
+1. Injects timestamp & prices.
-   b. `run()` executes.
-   c.
-Orders are routed/filled.
+2. Calls `run()`.
+3. Executes queued orders and advances the strategy index.

 ## Minimal Template